alban-read/M1-MICRO-FORTH/M1MicroForth.md

 It is a simple interpreter but FORTH is also a simple and lean language.

-The relationship appears much the same as ever, simple interpreters are 10 times slower, simple machine code is ten times faster, optimized machine code is 100 or many more times faster if you can tap into the huge and complex capabilities of the CPU and GPU..
+The relationship appears much the same as ever, simple interpreters are 10 times slower, Simple machine code is ten or more times faster, optimized machine code is 100 or many more times faster if you can tap into the huge and complex capabilities of the CPU and GPU..

 There are FORTH compilers that generate code that is closer in speed to machine code.

 ### C integration

-The intention is to write this in Assembler.
+The intention is to write this as much as possible in Assembler.

 - The assembler code can call into C code and does so for a few functions.
 - This is necessary otherwise using only system calls would be limiting even in the terminal.
 - You can add C functions to addons.c and call them from your assembler code.
+- Some existing use of C will be replaced with assembler over time.